 - Election of a chairman of the meeting;

-- Preparation and approval of the voting register;
+- Preparation and approval of the voting list;

 - Approval of the agenda;

-- Election of two persons to attest the minutes together with the chairman;
+- Election of one or two persons to check and verify the minutes;

 - Determination of whether the general meeting has been duly convened;